 Ray S. Perez is a Program Officer of the Cognitive Science of Learning Program, Office of Naval Research, US.

-Stephen E. Watson is an Independent Consultant, US.
+Stephen E. Watson is Chief Inventor, Affinity Associates LLC, US.